SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

         gcloud -h
         ```

-        the command should show the help page.
+        The command should show the help page.
 If not, something went wrong in the installation (you may need to
         restart after installing).

-    2. Now login by typing
+    2. Now log in by typing

         ```bash
         gcloud auth login #(1)!
         ```

-        1. If you are authenticating through WSL you most likely needs to add the argument `--no-launch-browser` at the
+        1. If you are authenticating through WSL you most likely need to add the argument `--no-launch-browser` at the
             end of the command to get the authentication link.
 Copy the link and paste it into your browser.

-        you should be sent to a web page where you link your cloud account to the `gcloud` interface.
+        You should be sent to a web page where you link your cloud account to the `gcloud` interface.
 Afterward, also
         run this command:

         ```bash